roboconf/roboconf.github.io/en/user-guide/installing-everything-with-scripts.md

 This is not completely automatic because you need to interact with the target infrastructure (at least to create initial VM and create the virtual images).
 But this helps to gain time and avoids repetitive tasks.

-> There are plans to create Debian packages too.
-> And we may provide another solution.
-We also have to dig existing solutions to create virtual appliances.